-However, there are plenty of great Package trip available especially if you are just heading for a week.
-We love Virgin Holidays, But shop around BA, TUI, And any other Travel agent to get the best Deal.
+However, there are plenty of great Package trips available especially if you are just heading for a week.
+We love Virgin Holidays, But shop around BA, TUI, And any other Travel agent to get the best deal.

 Rather than using Taxi’s we tend to plump for Uber or Lyft which are more convenient and cheaper.